L-Strobel/omod/README.md

 and the road network.
 To run OMOD an OpenStreetMap file of the region and a definition of the region of interest (in GeoJson format) are necessary.
-Additionally, zensus information of the region is helpful (see python_tools/format_zensus2011.py for an example of how to correctly format zensus data for OMOD).
+Additionally, census information of the region is helpful (see python_tools/format_zensus2011.py for an example of how to correctly format census data for OMOD).

 ## Get Started